MattCzajkowski/GenCoF/README.md

 from the correct directory in terminal.

-To make GenCoF a proper executable within the folder all that needs to be done is to Right Click on the app labeled GenCoF(Mac) and click open and you will be prompted with ““GenCoF” is from an unidentified developer.
+To make GenCoF a proper executable within the folder all that needs to be done is to Right Click on the app labeled GenCoF(Mac) and click open.
+You will then be prompted with ““GenCoF” is from an unidentified developer.
 Are you sure you want to open it?”.
 From there click Open and you may be prompted with a password depending on security preferences.
 After that it is ready to use.

 See **Common Errors** if you at any point of opening it you are prompted with ""GenCoF(Mac)" is damaged and can't be opened.
 You should move it to the Trash".